Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 But analytics aren’t always perfect.
 Sometimes bad actors slip through (we call these “false negatives”) or a legitimate number gets misclassified as a robocall (a “false positive”).
 Strong analytics, however, can navigate this landscape effectively, relying on crowd-sourced data for inputs but not basing final decisions solely on that data.

-Because any legitimate business should be able to make calls to solicit potential customers, it remains important that the crowd-sourced model of recording objections to such calls doesn’t become the only standard of classification.
+Because any legitimate business should be able to use their business phone number to call potential customers, it remains important that the crowd-sourced model of recording objections to such calls doesn’t become the only standard of classification.
 Best practice suggests that STIR/SHAKEN and call analytics should be used together for an optimal mitigation strategy.
 That’s where RingCentral comes in.

 How does RingCentral stop robocalls?